OcaJoy/AIConfigurableAntenna/docs/source/modesofoperation.rst

   | The Main Antennas extend or retract to the desired length inputted.
 The distance of the Reflector Antennas remains unchanged.
   | The user is required to input the length of a single main antenna between 5.6 - 23 cm.

-- **Mode 5: Move only the Main Antennas to the desired length in centimeters**
+- **Mode 5: Move only the Main Antenna Holder to the desired distance in centimeters**

+  | The Main Antennas Holders extend or retract to the desired distance from the center inputted.
+The distance of the Reflector Antennas remains unchanged.
+  | The user is required to input the distance of a single main antenna holder from the center between

+- **Mode 6: Move only the Reflector Antennas to the desired distance in centimeters**

-  | The Reflector Antennas extend or retract to the desired distance inputted.
+  | The Reflector Antennas extend or retract to the desired distance from the main antennas.
 The length of the Main Antennas remains unchanged.
-  | The user is required to input the distance of the reflector antennas from the main between 4.51 - 24 cm.
+  | The user is required to input the distance of the reflector antennas from the main antennas between 4.51 - 24 cm.

-- **Mode 6:**